Exploring the nature of neutrinos in a dissipative environment: Numerical Analysis

 \section{Numerical Analysis}

-We consider the two-flavour neutrino oscillation analysis of $\nu_{\mu}$-$\nu_e$ oscillations in a dissipative medium presented in section-II.
-We provide the probability plots corresponding to the eqns.~(\ref{nue-app prob} - \ref{antinumu dis prob}) as these are the major oscillation channels to be studied in the experiments T2K, NOvA, ESS$\nu$SB, T2HKK and DUNE.
-We further substitute $t=L$ in natural units, where L is the distance travelled by the neutrino beam.
-We assume a constant matter density profile with $\rho = 2.8~ g/cm^3$ corresponding to the matter density potential $A = 1.01 \times 10^{-13}~eV$.
-In this work, we analyse two cases of decoherence matrix.
-Firstly, for simplicity, we assume all the off-diagonal elements of the decoherence matrix in eq.~(\ref{Dmn}) to be zero and secondly we consider non-zero diagonal and two non-zero off-diagonal elements.
-We assume the neutrino mass ordering as normal ordering throughout the work unless otherwise mentioned.
+We consider the two-flavor neutrino oscillation analysis of $\nu_{\mu}$-$\nu_e$ channel in a dissipative medium.
+We use the formalism presented in section~\ref{sec:mathematical-formulation}.
+We provide the probability versus neutrino energy plots corresponding to the eqs.~(\ref{nue-app prob} - \ref{antinumu dis prob}), as these are the channels to be studied in the experiments T2K, NOvA, ESSnuSB, T2HKK and DUNE.
+We use GLoBES~\cite{Huber:2004ka,Huber:2007ji} software packages to execute all the simulations in this work.
+We incorporate a new probability engine in GLoBES to implement decoherence.

+Firstly, for simplicity, we assume all the off-diagonal elements of the decoherence matrix in eq.~(\ref{Dmn}) to be zero.
+Secondly, we assume non-zero diagonal and one non-zero off-diagonal elements.
+Finally, for completeness we also present the case where all the elements of $\mathcal{D}_{mn}$ are non-zero.
+We assume the neutrino mass ordering as normal ordering throughout the paper unless otherwise mentioned.

-\subsection{\textit{Non-zero diagonal elements in $D_{mn}$:}}
+\subsection{Non-zero diagonal elements in $\mathcal{D}_{mn}$:}

-Firstly, we assume that the decoherence matrix $D_{mn}$ in eq.~{\ref{Dmn}} has only non-zero diagonal elements and impose that the off-diagonal elements are zero.
-Under this assumption $D_{mn}$ in eq.~{\ref{Dmn}} takes a simple form
+Firstly, we assume that the decoherence matrix $\mathcal{D}_{mn}$ in eq.~{\ref{Dmn}} has only non-zero diagonal elements and impose that the off-diagonal elements are zero.
+Under this assumption $\mathcal{D}_{mn}$ in eq.~{\ref{Dmn}} takes a simple form